Rules and Roles

 Schedule for video submission and adjudication:

-•Video submission: any time from 14 March to 15 July 2022.
-Late submission will NOT be accepted.
+• Video submission: any time from 10 February to 8 April 2025.
+Late submissions will NOT be accepted.

-•The judging will be conducted from mid-July to late July 2022.
-Participating schools will be informed of their results by email, and a letter will be sent to the Principal of the winning schools by 12 August 2022.
-All competition results will be available on the e-platform.
+• The judging will be conducted from mid-April to May 2025.
+The results will be announced on the e-platform.
+Winning schools will be informed of their results by email, and a letter will be sent to their principals.

 Submission of the video: